True fearlessness is not the reduction of fear, but going beyond fear.

 Quiet Electronic Equipment

 Turn off cell phones, beeping watches and anything that makes noise when you get to the studio.
-A ringing phone is distracting to both teacher and students.

 What to wear